christopher5106/christopher5106.github.io/_posts/2015-12-13-HTML5-file-image-upload-and-resizing-javascript-with-progress-bar.markdown

 It uses the XMLHttpRequest method send() to send the form's data.

-The FormData is recommanded not only for forms, but for any key-value post purpose, by [creating a FormData object from scratch](https://developer.mozilla.org/en-US/docs/Web/API/FormData/Using_FormData_Objects) :
+The FormData is recommended not only for forms, but for any key-value post purpose, by [creating a FormData object from scratch](https://developer.mozilla.org/en-US/docs/Web/API/FormData/Using_FormData_Objects) :

 {% highlight javascript %}
 var formData = new FormData();